German economic institutes cut 2021 GDP forecast | Business

 German economic institutes cut 2021 GDP forecast

+A labour market crunch has added to the disarray after pandemic-induced shutdowns last year.
+The Economy Ministry said a GDP increase was likely in Germany in the third quarter thanks to a growth in services, though growth was expected to stagnate towards the end of 2021.

-Germany's top economic institutes on Thursday cut their joint forecast for 2021 growth of Europe's largest economy to 2.4% from the 3.7%, as supply bottlenecks continue to hamper manufacturing.
+Germany's top economic institutes on Thursday cut their joint forecast for 2021 growth in Europe's largest economy to 2.4% as supply bottlenecks continue to hamper manufacturing while lifting their expectations for next year significantly.

-The institutes raised their growth forecast for next year to 4.8% from 3.9% and said the German economy will reach normal capacity utilization over the course of 2022.
+The five institutes - the RWI in Essen, the DIW in Berlin, the Ifo in Munich, the IfW in Kiel, and Halle's IWH - raised their 2022 forecast to 4.8% from 3.9%, saying the economy would reach normal capacity utilization for the year as the impact of the coronavirus pandemic gradually eased.
+Reuters first reported on Wednesday that the institutes planned to cut their forecast for 2021, which had stood at 3.7%.

+"The challenges of climate change and the foreseeable lower economic growth due to a shrinking labor force will reduce consumption opportunities," said the IWH's Oliver Holtemoeller.
+Global manufacturing has been slammed by shortages of components, clogged pores, and a lack of cargo containers.
+A labor market crunch has added to the disarray after pandemic-induced shutdowns last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)